 WOO X users are required to stake their WOO tokens in order to enjoy the trading fee discounts mentioned in the previous section.
 Other rewards for staking include eligibility for airdrops.

 Neither Coinbase or Kraken offers staking in their exchange token.

 Cryptocurrency exchange fees can add up especially when you are a heavy user.
 With the many exchanges out there, competition is fierce to attract users since they make money on each transaction you do.
 One of the major ways to do this is to offer discounts on fees for using the exchange.
 Most, if not all cryptocurrency exchanges offer discounts simply for frequent or high volume users with tiered VIP programs.
-Other exchanges such as FTX and Binance are more creative, utilising their native token or having staking programs which boost users’ rewards.
-At the end of the day, the rewards offered is only one aspect to consider when deciding which exchange to choose, other factors include the number of cryptocurrencies supported and security etc. Intended users, especially those from the US, should also check carefully as some exchanges may have features that are not avaialble to US citizens.
+Exchanges such as Binance are more creative, utilising their native token or having staking programs which boost users’ rewards.
+At the end of the day, the rewards offered are only one aspect to consider when deciding which exchange to choose, other factors include the number of cryptocurrencies supported and security etc. Intended users, especially those from the US, should also check carefully as some exchanges may have features that are not available to US citizens.